build-trust/ockam-documentation/guides/use-cases/use-employee-attributes-from-okta-to-build-trust-with-cryptographically-verifiable-credentials.md

 python3 -m http.server --bind 127.0.0.1 5000
 ```

-Next we transfer project configuration and one enrollment token to Machine 1 and use that to create and Ockam node that will run as a sidecar process next to our application service.
+Next we transfer project configuration and one enrollment token to Machine 1 and use that to create an Ockam node that will run as a sidecar process next to our application service.

 ```bash
 ockam identity create m1